cesarsotovalero/cesarsotovalero.github.io/collaborations.md

 ### Motivation

 The [Java class loading mechanism](https://docs.oracle.com/javase/tutorial/ext/basics/load.html) does not permit to have multiple classes with the same fully-qualified name in the classpath of an application.
 Consequently, Maven has to choose a single version for every dependency.
-The [Maven dependency resolution mechanism](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) chooses the library version that is nearest to the root of the dependency tree and "shadows" the other versions, i.e., the dependency tree will contain only one version per dependency.
+The [Maven dependency resolution mechanism](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) determines the library version that is nearest to the root of the dependency tree and "shadows" the other versions, i.e., the dependency tree will contain only one version per dependency.

 Currently, Maven triggers warnings on the console to alert developers if dependency conflicts exist in the project [1].
-The occurrence of conflicting versions is a issue known as the JAR hell in the Java  ecosystems, it is a best practice that developers solve them manually as soon as possible [2].
+The occurrence of conflicting versions is an issue known as the JAR hell in the Java  ecosystems; and it is a best practice that developers solve them manually as soon as possible [2].
 However, there is currently no tool to fix dependency conflicts at runtime in the Java ecosystem.

 ### Approach